Freak show: History

 During the first decade of the 20th century, the popularity of the freak show was starting to dwindle.
 In their prime, freak shows had been the main attraction of the midway, but by 1940 they were starting to lose their audience, with credible people turning their backs on the show.
+The term ‘freak show’ has changed in connotation along with the change in attitudes as the public shifted from acceptance of performer exploitation to more concern and desire to understand them.
+Although the term can often be insulting when used to describe a person, ‘freak show’ is still used in the modern circus to name a show that has performances involving extreme body modification, endurance, and other physical acts.
 In the 19th century, science supported and legitimized the growth of freak shows, but by the 20th century, the medicalization of human abnormalities contributed to the end of the exhibits' mystery and appeal.